ulrichSchreiner/caddy-http/README.md

 # DISCONTINUED

-please to got https://gitlab.com/ulrichSchreiner/caddy-docker for latest code
+please go to https://gitlab.com/ulrichSchreiner/caddy-docker for latest code

 # Caddy build from source with plugins